 In India, it’s the rainy season in July, what we call the South-West monsoon which gives us some respite from the summer heat.
 Rainy Season is not for going to hills of Northern India where there could be a problem with landslides.
-Monsoon season is considered as offseason for tourism as school reopens after summer vacations but rain enhances the beauty of certain places and if you are a travel buff just grab your bags and head to any of these must-visit monsoon destinations in India.
+Monsoon season is considered as an offseason for tourism as school reopens after summer vacations but rain enhances the beauty of certain places and if you are a travel buff just grab your bags and head to any of these must-visit monsoon destinations in India.

-Kerala is a paradise in monsoon season, especially Munnar which is the most beautiful hill station in South India.
+Kerala is a paradise in the monsoon season, especially Munnar which is the most beautiful hill station in South India.
 Munnar is home to acres of tea plantation and the rains bring lush greenery and the whole Munnar to life.
 Waterfalls are stunning during monsoon and the climate is also pleasant for touring Munnar and surroundings.

 Jaipur, Udaipur, and Mount Abu Rajasthan

 Rajasthan receives one of the lowest rainfall in the whole country making it ideal to be visited during July.
 It is warm but not excessively hot as in May & June as the monsoons have set in.
 The rains are sporadic so do not hold up your tour very much.

 As rains just make the pleasant climate to enjoy which makes it a popular place to visit in summer to escape the scorching heat in other parts of the state.

 Goa in monsoon has much to offer other than its beaches.
 The rain is refreshing and being an off-season you will get a lot of things pretty cheap.
-Some of its popular festivals like Sao-Joao, the Feast of Saints Peter and Paul and Bonderam Flag Carnival falls in the rainy season.
+Some of its popular festivals like Sao-Joao, the Feast of Saints Peter and Paul, and Bonderam Flag Carnival fall in the rainy season.
 Dudhsagar which is nearby waterfalls is a must-visit during the rainy season.

 If there is heaven on earth, this to be Ladakh.
 July is a peak season for visiting Ladakh as there is little rainfall and it’s snowbound through most of the year in July the beauty of nature is at its peak.
 There are many bikers riding through Leh to enjoy this offbeat destination.